0lisil0/query-expansion-and-synonym-recognition/README.md

     print(f"synonyms: {synonyms}")

 ## Frontend:
-- A simple HTML page with an input field, a submit button, and a synonym list.
+- A simple HTML page with a text input field, a number input field, a group of radio buttons for algorithm options, a submit button, and a synonym list.

 ## Installation Requirements